 In June of 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 This Statement was issued to (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
-This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
+This Statement requires that interest cost incurred before the end of a construction period as an expense in the period in which the cost is incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in a business-type activity or enterprise fund.
 Statement No. 89 is effective for fiscal years beginning after December 15, 2019.
 Due to the COVID-19 pandemic, GASB No. 95 delayed the implementation of this Statement by one year for reporting periods beginning after December 15, 2020.
 The District has elected not to early implement GASB No. 89 and has not determined its effect on the District's financial statements.